From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 We know about some malicious uses of big data and AI — like the Cambridge Analytica scandal at Facebook — because of whistleblowers like Christopher Wylie.
 At the time, Katyal called accounts like Wylie’s the “tip of the iceberg regarding the potential impact of algorithmic bias on today’s society.”

-“Given the issues of opacity, inscrutability, and the potential role of both trade secrecy and copyright law in serving as obstacles to disclosure, whistleblowing might be an appropriate avenue to consider in AI,” the paper reads.
+“Given the issues of opacity, inscrutability, and the potential role of both trade secrecy and copyright law in serving as obstacles to disclosure, whistleblowing might be an appropriate avenue to consider in AI,” the UCLA Law Review paper reads.

 One of the central obstacles to greater accountability and transparency in the age of big data are claims by corporations that algorithms are proprietary.
 Katyal is concerned about a clash between the rights of a business to not disclose information about an algorithm and the civil rights of an individual to live in a world free of discrimination.
-This will increasingly become a problem, Katyal warned, as government agencies take data or AI service contracts from private companies.
+This will increasingly become a problem, she warned, as government agencies take data or AI service contracts from private companies.

 Other researchers have also found that private companies are generally less likely to share code with papers at research conferences, in court, or with regulators.